-Advances from the Federal Home Loan Bank of Indianapolis ("FHLBI") are secured by the pledge of Agency RMBS, have varying amortization structures and maturities and bear interest at rates set by FHLBI based on market conditions and a number of criteria, including the size of the transaction and the FHLBI's cost of funds.
-Advances are treated as collateralized financing transactions and are carried at their contractual amounts.
-Interest is recorded at the contractual amount on an accrual basis.
+Advances from the Federal Home Loan Bank of Indianapolis ("FHLBI") were secured by the pledge of Agency RMBS, had varying amortization structures and maturities and bore interest at rates set by FHLBI based on market conditions and a number of criteria, including the size of the transaction and the FHLBI's cost of funds.
+Advances were treated as collateralized financing transactions and were carried at their contractual amounts.
+Interest was recorded at the contractual amount on an accrual basis.
+See Note 12 for information regarding the regulatory change eliminating our ability to obtain further advances from FHLBI.